The Council of Europe

 Joint Rule 9(2) Communications

-The Human Rights Defender of Armenia held a adjunct-council meeting on the topic of health care in penitentiary institutions (see above), at which NGOs were present.
-The outcomes of this meeting was presented to the Committee of Ministers in the form of a joint Rule 9(2) Communication in the group of cases of Poghosyan v Armenia.
+The Human Rights Defender of Armenia held an adjunct-council meeting on the topic of health care in penitentiary institutions (see NHRI engagement with civil society and other national stakeholders), at which NGOs were present.
+The outcomes of this meeting were presented to the Committee of Ministers in the form of a joint Rule 9(2) Communication in the group of cases of Poghosyan v Armenia.
 As the Communication states, the joint Rule 9(2) submission presents ‘one of the several forms of cooperation of national human rights institutions and national civil society organizations with the Council of Europe’.
 After the Rule 9(2) submission, the Ministry of Justice provided a draft law, changing the health care personnel status thereby addressing issues relating to their independence.
 In the wake of this the Human Rights Defenders’ Office is planning to further discuss this draft law with NGOs and to follow-up on this, mainly as practical issues remain.

 Impacting the Committee of Ministers with a Rule 9(2)